• Home

 Commercial breaks are littered with ads pertaining to ulcerative colitis.
 Were these ads just going over people’s heads?
 And the answer is, yes.
 As usual, we don’t notice things that don’t affect us.

-How I Processed My Diagnoses
+How I Processed My Ulcerative Colitis Diagnoses

 I was getting tongue-tied while trying to describe ulcerative colitis and my experience.
 And a big reason for that is information overload.